FOREX-Yen hits 2-month low versus dollar after Yellen hearing

 It remains under pressure from the disparity between the U.S. and European economies - underlined by weak euro zone GDP numbers on Thursday which kept alive the possibility of more central bank action to stimulate growth.

+Whatever the Fed does, additional stimulus from it, by contrast, is not on the cards.

-The euro rose against the yen, however, hitting a two-week high of 135.065 yen.
+The euro also rose against the yen, however, hitting a two-week high of 135.01 yen.

+"The yen can only go down now ...
+With the world's major central banks all having a dovish bias, we are going to see a rally in risk assets," said a trader at a Japanese bank.

 * Investors look to U.S. jobs report on Friday (Recasts, updates prices, adds comment)